amitshankar/Udacity/Resume/README.md

 ## Resume

 Dear Potential Employer,

 Thank you for your interest in my profile.
 This sub folder contains my updated resume in various formats.
-You can download the files by right clicking on file and saving the link.
+To download, please right click the file and save the link.

 Have an awesome day
 Amit